esayyari/DiscoVista/README.md

 ### 3. GC content analysis
 * GC content analysis shows the ratio of GC content (to the number of A, C, G, T's) in first codon position, second codon position, third codon position, and all together across different species.
-For satisfying stationary assumption in DNA sequence evolution models, we expect that these ratios be close to identical across all species.
+For satisfying stationary assumption in DNA sequence evolution models, we expect that these ratios be close to identical across all species for each codon position separately.
 This might not be true for third codon, which suggests removing the third codon position might help gene tree inferences.
 * For GC content analysis use this structure **path/GENE_ID/DST-alignment-noFilter.fasta**, where **DST** defines the data sequence type (e.g FNA, NA, etc.), and DST-alignment-noFilter.fasta is the original sequence alignment without filtering.
 Please use the following command in bash:

 ~~~bash